 FIGURE 1.
 Schematic presentation of the fate of absorbed sunlight in fully pigmented (dark green) algae.
 Individual cells at the surface of the culture over-absorb incoming sunlight (i.e., they absorb more than can be utilized by photosynthesis), and 'heat dissipate' most of it.
 Note that a high probability of absorption by the first layer of cells would cause shading of cells deeper in the culture.

-such genes in Chlamydomonas will permit a subsequent transfer of this property, i.e., "truncated Chl antenna size", to other microalgae of interest to the DOE Hydrogen Program.
-This objective is currently being approached through DNA insertional mutagenesis/ screening and biochemical/molecular/genetic analyses of Chlamydomonas reinhardtii cells.
+to the DOE Fuel Cell Technologies Program.
+This objective is currently being approached through DNA insertional mutagenesis/screening and biochemical/molecular/genetic analyses of Chlamydomonas reinhardtii cells.

 Results